ShweataNHegde/shweata-hegde-blog/content/posts/week-08-yif/index.md

 Slept all day again.
 Felt slightly better.
 It was interesting how my life was just about surviving one day at a time.
 I also discovered that social media has changed a lot since I last checked in.
 I stumbled across a lot of regional 'content creators'.
 Gone are the days where there was little Indian representation online.

 ## 2024-09-19
 Finally went to a class!
 Art Appreciation.
-We discussed MC Escher and Penrose's tessellations which I found to be fascinating.
+We discussed MC Escher's tessellations, which I found to be fascinating.
 I remembered Peter talking about Escher's work.
 Got a book from the library called The Joy of Science (has been a joyful read).
 Read the book, spoke to Peter and called it a day.
 It was good to be back to being almost normal.

 ## 2024-09-20
 ELM Day 03.
 Had a refreshing start to the day: read The Joy of Science and wrote to my old mentor Gitanjali Yadav.
 I have also started to think about my career and thoughts ruminate in the back of my mind.